ghga-de/ghga-metadata-schema/docs/schema_markdown/library_selection.md

 # Slot: library_selection

-Whether any method was used to select for or against, enrich, or screen the material being sequenced. library_selection method (e.g. random, PCA, cDNA, etc )
+The method used to select for or against, enrich, or screen the material being sequenced (e.g., random, PCA, cDNA).

 URI: [GHGA:library_selection](https://w3id.org/GHGA/library_selection)